nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-examples-complex.md

 These **medicationRequest** examples are only semi machine readable as they require part of the instruction to be expressed as free-text within either *additionalInstruction* or *patientInstruction*.

-{% include important.html content="Examples are not complete with respect to all mandatory or required data for a CareConnect implementation but instead highlight the variety of use of the FHIR Dosage structure" %}
+{% include important.html content="Examples are not complete with respect to all required data for a CareConnect implementation but instead highlight the variety of use of the FHIR Dosage structure" %}

 ## NovoRapid Penfill 100units/ml solution for injection 3ml cartridges (Novo Nordisk Ltd), inject according to insulin requirements ##